ordinaryrat/PythonVideoEditor/README.md

 Very basic python video editor.
 Mainly built for experimentation and why not.
-Uses numpy.
+Uses numpy, so doesn't take forever but still will take a decent amount of time (several minutes) to render even moderately complex videos at hd resolution for several hundred frames.
 Allows for images, videos, text as well as custom frame rates/resolution.
 You can have video editing effects as well like you can have motion/color change.
 You can put in custom functions for effects which allow for any operations related to position/color/opacity.